Medical Device Innovation Lifecycle

 Every medical device starts as an idea.

 Ideation is a structured process that focuses on identifying unmet needs and brainstorming solutions.
-The goal of ideation is to generate a pool of ideas, each of which must be evaluated for its potential and prioritised for further development.
-Innovation frameworks support structured ideation, helping generate and evaluate ideas systematically.
+The goal is to generate a pool of ideas, each of which must be evaluated for its potential and prioritised for further development.

-Ideation begins with problem identification, which requires understanding a disease, its clinical characteristics, and the current medical landscape [known as the State-of-the-Art (SotA).
+Ideation begins with problem identification, which requires understanding a disease, its clinical characteristics, and the current medical landscape (known as the State-of-the-Art (SotA)).
 Existing solutions are identified, including predicate devices, devices in development, and alternative technologies.
-The initial problem recognition triggers brainstorming sessions, where ideas and concepts for new or improved medical products craft innovative solutions to existing medical problems.
+The initial problem recognition triggers brainstorming sessions, where ideas and concepts for new or improved medical products are developed to address existing medical problems.
+Innovation frameworks can support structured ideation, helping create and evaluate ideas systematically.

+The objective is not just to find easier, cheaper, or more effective ways to address medical challenges but to do so in a way that benefits us collectively.
 An initial evaluation narrows down the ideas to those with the highest potential.
 The best are prioritised for the next lifecycle stage: conception.

 Conception, or concept development, involves selecting ideas to expand into detailed, evidence-based product concepts.
 This stage focuses on defining the product’s intended purpose, features, and functionality at a high level.